-Below are presentation power tips from my book, Clear, Concise & Compelling: How to Present to Change Minds and Influence Outcomes.
+Below are 18 presentation power tips from our book, Clear, Concise & Compelling: How to Present to Change Minds and Influence Outcomes.

 Creating a clear, concise and compelling presentation is challenging.
 Over the past 15 years, we’ve helped thousands of people develop the skills to deliver technical presentations that change minds and influence outcomes.
 Here are some of the power tips that distinguish compelling presenters: